 Although most futures contracts call for actual delivery or acceptance of the underlying financial instrument or commodity, the contracts are usually closed out before the settlement date without making, or taking, actual delivery.
 Futures contracts on financial indices, currency exchange instruments and certain other instruments provide for the delivery of an amount of cash equal to a specified dollar amount times the difference between the underlying instruments value (i.e., the index) at the open or close of the last trading day of the contract and futures contract price.
 A futures contract sale is closed out by effecting a futures contract purchase for the same aggregate amount of the specific type of underlying financial instrument and the same delivery date.
-If the sale price exceeds the offsetting purchase price, the seller would be paid the difference and would realize a loss.
-Similarly, a futures contract purchase is closed out by effecting a futures contract sale for the same aggregate amount of the specific type of underlying financial instrument or commodity and the same delivery date.
-If the offsetting sale price exceeds the purchase price, the purchaser would realize a gain, whereas if the purchase price exceeds the offsetting sale price, the purchaser would realize a loss.
+If the sale price exceeds the offsetting purchase price, the seller would be paid the difference and would realize a gain.
+If the offsetting purchase price exceeds the sale price, the seller would pay the difference and would realize a loss.
+Similarly, a futures contract purchase is closed out by effecting a futures contract sale for the same aggregate amount of the specific type of underlying financial instrument and the same delivery date.
+If the offsetting purchase price exceeds the purchase is closed out by effecting a futures contract sale for the same aggregate amount of the specific type of underlying financial instrument or commodity and the same delivery date.
+If the offsetting sale price exceeds the purchase price, the purchase round realize a gain, whereas if the purchase price exceeds the offsetting sale price, the purchase price, the again, whereas if the purchase price exceeds the offsetting sale price, the purchaser would realize a loss.
 There can be no assurance that a fund will be able to enter into a closing transaction.